samiya1859/Selenium-Assignment/README.md

 4. Push to your forked branch (git push origin feature-branch).
 5. Create a pull request.

+## Known Issues / Future Improvements

+1. Extend the window.ScriptData scraping logic to handle more complex or deeply nested data structures.
+2. Improve logging for better traceability during test execution.
+3. Add more test cases for advanced SEO and accessibility validation.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.